 - Reward team efforts.
-A prize category where the best store (the one with most points/highest engagement on quizzes/best window display) gets a prize to share: A pizza night, promo products for everyone, a shared experience.
+A prize category where the best store (the one with the most points/highest engagement on quizzes/best window display) gets a prize to share: A pizza night, promo products for everyone, or a shared experience.

 - Sprinkle some glory along the way.
 You want to keep your contestants’ attention from start to finish, and a great way of doing that is to insert some challenges and weekly (or biweekly) draws.
 For example, randomly picking 3 people who have answered all available quizzes so far and giving them a little pat on the shoulder (yes, a prize).